taesungp/cyclegan/_posts/2017-03-25-cityscapes-comparison.md

----
+`---
 layout: post
-title: Comparison of different methods on the Google Maps/Aerial Photos dataset
+title: Comparison of different methods on the Cityscapes dataset
 ---
 {{ page.title }}
 ================